Vincent-Manach/mim-git/foo.md

-Hello the world it's Manachtfftfhfttfh !
-2G is here too We’re trying git at School !
+Hello the world !
+We’re trying git at School !
 With the fabulous @Nek-  <3.

-It's GG2
+It's GG !